-For the 2017-2018 academic year, I am a Post-Doctoral Research Fellow at the Political Science Department at Tel Aviv University, and an Associate Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University.
+In the academic year 2018-2019 I will be a Faculty Fellow at NYU's Center for European and Mediterranean Studies.
+Currently, I am a Post-Doctoral Research Fellow at the Political Science Department at Tel Aviv University, and an Associate Research Scholar at the Saltzman Institute of War and Peace Studies at Columbia University.
 I received my Ph.D. in political science from Columbia University in May 2017.
 I earned an M.A. from Columbia, an M.Sc and a B.Sc from Tel Aviv University.

 I research populism, nationalism, international security, and social and ethnic cleavages with a regional focus on Eastern Europe, the United States and Israel.
-My book project, An Ethno-Nation Deeply Divided- The Center Periphery Cleavage and the Rise of Right Wing Populism in East Central Europe, explains the penetration of right wing populism into the mainstream and the variation in its transformative effect on political systems.
-Based on interviews and extensive archival work I show how failure to integrate deep center-periphery cleavages create two separate national groups within the same ethno-nation.
+My book project, An Ethno-Nation Deeply Divided- The Center Periphery Cleavage and the Rise of Right Wing Populism in East Central Europe, explains variation in populism and its transformative effect on political systems.
+Based on interviews and extensive archival work I show how failure to integrate deep center-periphery cleavages created two separate national groups within the same ethno-nation.
 In such cases, radical nationalist leaders can mobilize support against mainstream politicians by presenting the mainstream elite as betraying the “true” nation.

-In addition to my scholarship, I participate in policy debates in my blog, as well as other publications such as Duck of Minerva, and the LSE USA blog.
+In addition to my scholarship, I participate in policy debates in my blog, as well as other publications such as Duck of Minerva, the LSE USA blog, and Newsweek.